geoffreygao1/GasStationLookup/README.md

 GET https://localhost:5001/api/stations/{id}/gasprices
 ```

-The following query will return the average gas price for a certain gas type at a station
+The following query will return the average gas price for a certain gas type at a station.
+The gas type query options are "Unleaded", "Premium", and "Diesel".
 ```
 GET https://localhost:5001/api/stations/{id}/AveragePrice/{gasType}
 ```